-''' Enter http/https to specify the protocol used by the Server that runs Access Manager services. [ ? : Help, < : Back, ! : Exit ] Access Manager Services Protocol [http]: http Enter the Deployment URI for Access Manager Services. [ ? : Help, < : Back, ! : Exit ] Access Manager Services Deployment URI [/amserver]: Enter the fully qualified host name on which the Application Server protected by the agent is installed. [ ? : Help, < : Back, ! : Exit ] Enter the Agent Host name: employee.company22.example.com Enable this field only when the agent is being installed on a remote server instance host. [ ? : Help, < : Back, ! : Exit ] Is Domain administration server host remote ? [false]: Enter the preferred port number on which the application server provides its services. [ ? : Help, < : Back, ! : Exit ] Enter the port number for Application Server instance [80]: 8080 Select http or https to specify the protocol used by the Application server instance that will be protected by Access Manager Policy Agent. [ ? : Help, < : Back, ! : Exit ] Enter the Preferred Protocol for Application Server instance [http]: http Enter the deployment URI for the Agent Application.
-This Application is used by the agent for internal housekeeping. [ ? : Help, < : Back, ! : Exit ] Enter the Deployment URI for the Agent Application [/agentapp]: : Enter a valid Encryption Key. [ ? : Help, < : Back, ! : Exit ] Enter the Encryption Key [sLK2JGqkJdFYArPYH6v2Md+HTKKmkif7JD]: Enter a valid Agent profile name.
-Before proceeding with the agent installation, please ensure that a valid Agent profile exists in Access Manager. [ ? : Help, < : Back, ! : Exit ] Enter the Agent Profile name: exampleagent Enter the path to a file that contains the password to be used for identifying the Agent. [ ? : Help, < : Back, ! : Exit ] Enter the path to the password file: /export/temp/passwordfile '''
+'''

+Enter the port number of the Server that runs Access Manager Services.

+[ ? : Help, < : Back, ! : Exit ]

+Access Manager Services port [80]:

+Enter http/https to specify the protocol used by the Server that runs Access

+Manager services.

+[ ? : Help, < : Back, ! : Exit ]

+Access Manager Services Protocol [http]:

+Enter the Deployment URI for Access Manager Services.

+[ ? : Help, < : Back, ! : Exit ]

+Access Manager Services Deployment URI [/amserver]:

+Enter the fully qualified host name on which the Application Server

+protected by the agent is installed.

+[ ? : Help, < : Back, ! : Exit ]

+Enter the Agent Host name: AgentHostName.test.domain.com

+Enter the preferred port number on which the application server provides its

+services.

+[ ? : Help, < : Back, ! : Exit ]

+Enter the port number for Application Server instance [80]: 9080

+Select http or https to specify the protocol used by the Application server

+instance that will be protected by Access Manager Policy Agent.

+[ ? : Help, < : Back, ! : Exit ]

+Enter the Preferred Protocol for Application Server instance [http]:

+Enter the deployment URI for the Agent Application.
+This Application is used

+by the agent for internal housekeeping.

+[ ? : Help, < : Back, ! : Exit ]

+Enter the Deployment URI for the Agent Application [/agentapp]:

+Enter a valid Encryption Key.

+[ ? : Help, < : Back, ! : Exit ]

+Enter the Encryption Key [bFa6Euq9fAI0gVK+jnxyE2aNvwySJ42f]:

+Enter a valid Agent profile name.
+Before proceeding with the agent

+'''